ibm-watson-iot/iot-java/samples/iotfdeviceclient/java_cli_for_historian.rst

     String end = "2015-10-01";
     JsonElement response = this.apiClient.getHistoricalDataUsage(start, end, false);

-The above snippet returns the amount of storage being used by historical event data between 2015-09-01 to 2015-10-01 but without a daily breakdown.
+The above snippet returns the amount of storage being used by historical event data between 2015-09-01 and 2015-10-01 without a daily breakdown.

 Get data traffic
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~